Skip to main content

 The Long Game: Maintenance and Slips

-The majority of relapses occur not in week one but weeks and months later, often at a high-risk social or emotional moment.
-Many people assume that getting through the first week means the difficult part is over.
-The acute phase is over.
-The maintenance phase is different.
+The majority of relapses happen not in week one but weeks and months later, often at a high-risk social or emotional moment.
+Getting through the first week means the acute phase is over.
+The maintenance phase is a different shape of work.

 Slips are information, not failure